Law - Political Science - Administration

 Program

-The courses are spread over the two semesters between October and the end of March.
+Classes are spread over two semesters between October and the end of March.
 The internship takes place in April and May.
-All students must write a thesis during the year, the subject of which is determined at the beginning of the course.
-The topic is related to the student's interests and is consistent with his or her professional project.
-In April and May, students interested in a career in academia carry out a collective research project which is intended to be published.
-The year ends in June with the defense of the dissertations.
+All students must write a thesis during the year, the subject of which is decided at the beginning of the program.
+The thesis is related to the student's interests and is consistent with their career plans.
+Students interested in an academic career carry out collective research in April and May, which is intended for publication.
+The year ends in June with the thesis defense.

 SEMESTER 1

-- Practice of the law of obligations - Contracts (10h CM) 2C
+- Practice of contract law – Contracts (10 hours of lectures) 2C

-UE History of legal thought (33h CM) 3C
+EU History of legal thought (33 hours of lectures) 3C

 SEMESTER 2

-- Practice of the law of obligations - Responsibilities (10h CM) 2C
+- Practice of contract law – Liability (10 hours of lectures) 2C

-EU European and national application of the ECHR (33h CM) 3C
+EU European and National Application of the ECHR (33 hours of lectures) 3C

 > PRE-PROFESSIONAL SKILLS